 Flight School Transcript by Lukaza Branfman-Verissimo

-(script for access purposes only—please no publishing of this text without permission)
+(script for access purposes only—please no publishing of this text without permission from Lukaza)

 Fragrance Free Femme of Colour Genius by Leah Lakshmi Piepzna-Samarasinha